 Studied the forces that shape population structure and how wild bacterial populations change through time in lakes as a model system using reference genomes (composite genomes from metagenomes and single-cell genomes) for uncultivated but common freshwater bacteria and metagenomic time series from several lakes.
 Administrated the lab server from 2014-2017

 Assembled genomes from isolates belonging to the archaeal genus Methanosarcina and analyzed shared genomic content of members of this genus.

 Studied insertion sequences in Sulfolobus islandicus in an independent project, cultured archaea, organized sample/culture database, cleaned-up and prepped lab equipment.

 - Executive Council Member 2021-present

 - Lesson Developer / Maintainer

-Taught 20+ Softare and Data Carpentry Workshops.
-Taught more than 10+ Instructor Training Workshops.
+Taught 20+ Software and Data Carpentry Workshops.
+Taught 10+ Instructor Training Workshops.
 Developed lessons for the Carpentries Incubator Lesson.
 Hosted most UW-Madison Carpentries workshops starting in 2019.
-Hosted local UW-Madison Carpentries instructional community.
-Started and hosted Midwest Carpentries Community.
+Organized the local UW-Madison Carpentries instructional community.
+Started and organized Midwest Carpentries Community.

-ComBEE provided an opportunity for researchers to discuss new computataionl tools and learn bioinformatics skills together.
-ComBEE also ran python and R study groups to help support researchers in developing programming skills.
+Created an opportunity for researchers to discuss new computational tools and learn bioinformatics skills together.
+Organized and hosted python and R study groups to support researchers in developing programming skills.

 Stevens, S. L. R., Kuzak, M., Martinez, C., Moser, A., Bleeker, P., & Galland, M. (2018).
 Building a local community of practice in scientific programming for life scientists.
 PLOS Biology. doi:10.1038/s41396-017-0001-0